Priya Kumar

-Priya Kumar (b.
-4 March 1974) is an Indian motivational speaker and writer.
-She is an author of 12 books including novels and self-help books.
+Priya Kumar (born 4 March 1974) is an Indian motivational speaker and writer.
+She is an author of 17 books including novels and self-help books.
 Her works mainly deal with inspirational and spiritual themes.
 Her book License to Live (2010) was nominated for Vodafone Crossword Book Award in 2010.
-In 2019, her novel I Will Go with You (2015) was adapted into web television series The Final Call, starring Arjun Rampal, Sakshi Tanwar, Javed Jaffrey.
+In 2019, her novel I Will Go with You (2015) was adapted into web television series The Final Call, starring Arjun Rampal, Sakshi Tanwar, and Javed Jaffrey.

 Early life

 Priya Kumar was born on 4 March 1974 in Chandigarh, India.
 She took her schooling at St. Kabir Public School, Chandigarh.
 She graduated from the University of Bombay in economics, and obtained master's degree in psychotherapy and counter selling.
 She later done her post-graduation in marketing and sales from NMIMS university.
 She started her career as a motivational speaker at the age of 22.